-Chess boxing is a modern sport that combines the strategic game of chess with the martial sport of boxing.
+Chess boxing is an unusual sport that combines the strategic game of chess with the martial art of boxing.
 The sport was first depicted in the comic Le Froid Eqateur, which translates to Cold Equator, by Enki Bilal.
 Dutch artist IEPE is credited with the concept.